ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Conclusion

-Virtual threads are designed for developing high-throughput concurrent applications, when a programmer can create millions of units of concurrency with the well-known `Thread` class.
-Virtual threads are intended to replace platform threads in those applications that spend most of their time blocked on I/O operations.
+Virtual threads are designed for developing high-throughput concurrent applications when a programmer can create millions of units of concurrency with the well-known `Thread` class.
+Virtual threads are intended to replace platform threads in those applications with I/O-intensive operations.

 Implementing virtual threads as a subclass of the existing `Thread` class was a trade-off.
 As an advantage, most of the existing concurrent code can use virtual threads with minimal changes.
 As a drawback, some Java concurrency APIs do not have much use for virtual threads.
 It is the programmer's responsibility to ensure that virtual threads are used correctly.
-This mainly concerns thread pools and thread-local variables.
+This mainly concerns thread, thread-local variables, and `synchronized` blocks/methods.
 Instead of thread pools, you should create a new virtual thread for each task.
 You should use thread-local variables with caution and, if possible, replace them with scoped values.
+You should revisit `synchronized` to avoid _pinning_ in long and frequently used methods of your applications.
 Additionally, third-party libraries that you use in your applications must be refactored by their owners or patched to become compatible with virtual threads.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-virtual-threads).